chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 - Export the expanded cell and gene metadata for downstream analysis.
 - Export a normalized expression data matrix for downstream analysis.

-These features are currently exclusive to the "latest" versions of Census data release.
+These features are currently exclusive to the "latest" versions of the Census data release.
 We invite your feedback as you explore these novel functionalities.

 Keep on reading to find out more about these features!